josephjunopak/HexReversi/README.md

     - *TextView.java:* The marker interface for a textual implementation
     - *ReversiTextualView.java:* Implementation of the textual view that simply displays the current state of the board of Reversi.

+## Changes for Part 2

+- The ability to create a copy of a board:
+  - In terms of purely implementing the model, we did not see a need to copy the board.
+  We simply created a method that returns a copy of the current state of the board.
+- What is the current score for either player?
+  - Since we did not know how the score was going to be calculated, we did not implement a score method.
+We implemented the function by simply going over each cell and counting how many cells contain a piece for the player.
+- Can the player move at a specific coordinate
+  - We had this function previously as private but switched it to public knowing that we would have to use it in the controller.